sdeli/berlin-ionic/feature-definition-doc.md

 ## Words of Wordlist Page
   - can see words of wordlist
   - can delete word
+  - can search in words
+   - searched word is highgighted in result texts, uppercase kept

 ## Settings Page
  - Toggle Dark mode